JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](/img/CPO_ExplanatoryNote.png)
 *Extract from Southwark's [evidence to first Inquiry](http://crappistmartin.github.io/images/CPO_ExplanatoryNote12May2015.pdf)*

-Submit copy of Ombudsman decision and Sunday Times [article](/img/ST23April2017.pdf) showing Southwark's failure to monitor S106 AH tenure delivery because it doesn't actually have any monitoring procedures and therefore misled the previous Inquiry.
+Submit copy of [Ombudsman decision](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) and Sunday Times [article](/img/ST23April2017.pdf) showing Southwark's failure to monitor S106 AH tenure delivery because it doesn't actually have any monitoring procedures and therefore misled the previous Inquiry.

-Highlight NHHT's other developments where social rent intended but affordable rent delivered - i.e. the one in Streatham delivered on an LB Lambeth estate.
+Highlight NHHT's other developments where social rent intended but affordable rent delivered - i.e. the one in Lambeth delivered on the [Claremont East estate](http://35percent.org/2017-01-16-draft-more-on-notting-hill/#claremont-east-estate-lambeth).
-Show how the breach at Bermondsey Spa hasn't been resolved, i.e. the Council hasn't taken effective action to recover the SR homes.
+Show how the breach at Bermondsey Spa hasn't been resolved, i.e. the Council hasn't taken effective action to recover the SR homes - i.e. there still remains a net loss across the Bermondsey Spa and Manor Place Depot sites.

 Re-run all of our previous criticisms of Kate Davies and her predeliction for affordable rent and privatisation.
-Include also Steve Hilditch's [article](https://redbrickblog.wordpress.com/2017/01/07/one-article-does-not-wipe-the-slate-clean/) criticising Davies and Notting Hill (Hilditch is a former board member).
+Include also Steve Hilditch's recent [article](https://redbrickblog.wordpress.com/2017/01/07/one-article-does-not-wipe-the-slate-clean/) criticising Davies and Notting Hill (Hilditch is a former board member).

 ![](http://35percent.org/img/kdquotes.png)